Exchange Chambers QC acts for Liverpool City Council on legal challenge against Merseyside Derby kick off time

 February 3, 2015

-Simon Medland QC this morning acted for Liverpool City Council in an aborted appeal by Merseyside Police to bring the weekend’s Merseyside Derby kick off time forward to lunchtime.
+Simon Medland QC, from Exchange Chambers, this morning acted for Liverpool City Council in an aborted appeal by Merseyside Police to bring the weekend’s Merseyside Derby kick off time forward to lunchtime.

-Merseyside Police lost an appeal last week before the city council, who ruled that the kick off time should remain in place, and today appealed that decision before a district judge at South Sefton magistrates’ court.
+Merseyside Police lost an appeal last week before the city council, who ruled that the kick off time of the derby should remain in place, and today appealed that decision before a district judge at South Sefton magistrates’ court.

 The application was withdrawn during today’s court hearing after Everton agreed to increase segregation inside Goodison Park.